EricCousineau-TRI/repro/shell/apptainer_stuff/README.md

 # AppTainer

-Shane Loretz told me about this, and I have been liking it a bit more than Docker (no server, very easy to use with NVidia, less mysterious `sudo` stuff, etc.).
+Shane Loretz told me about this, and I have been liking it a bit more than
+Docker:

+- No server
+- Very easy to use with NVidia
+- No crazy permission changes for mounted files, etc.
+- Less mysterious `sudo` stuff (though still figuring that out)

 However, I'm still getting a hold of it.
 This is me documenting my steps / tools.